integration code

 Firefox Developer Edition – A Browser Designed for Web Developers

-Built for those who build the WebMozilla Firefox released a new browser this time last year.
-For the last year we’ve been using Firefox Developer Edition and if you’re a web designer – or just someone passionate about the web, we have to say, it’s amazing.
-It was built to bring together all core development tools to work in one place off multiple platforms.
+Mozilla Firefox released a new browser this time last year.
+For the last year, we’ve been using Firefox Developer Edition, and if you’re a web designer – or just someone passionate about the web, we have to say, it’s amazing.
+It was built to bring together all core development tools to work in one place across multiple platforms.
 Since the release, I have been using the new browser on a regular basis to discover the differences and benefits it can provide developers compared to the generic Firefox.

-While comparing the two browsers, I found that both have the same capabilities, except the Developer Edition has the tools pre-installed.
-Instead of downloading additional extensions for editing, troubleshooting and debugging, you can get it all in one simple download.
+While comparing the two browsers, I found that both have the same capabilities, except that the Developer Edition has the tools pre-installed.
+Instead of downloading additional extensions for editing, troubleshooting, and debugging, you can get it all in one simple download.
 If you’re already working off Firefox, it may seem like a waste of time to switch and learn something new since they both can get you the same results.
-What you don’t know is the new features can improve your workflow.
+What you don’t know is that the new features can improve your workflow.

 New Features